AbdurRakiibTalukder/BOX/README.md

 ---

 ## 📌 Overview
-This project is a cutting-edge dashboard designed to demonstrate advanced data visualization and modern UI architecture.
-It serves as a comprehensive template for developers to learn high-level frontend development.
+This project is a cutting-edge dashboard designed to demonstrate advanced data visualization and modern UI architecture using pure web technologies.
+It serves as a comprehensive template for developers to learn high-level frontend development without the complexity of frameworks.

 > **Note:** This project is strictly for **Personal and Educational Use**.
 Commercial exploitation is prohibited.